 Serene Teffaha of Advocate Me, reportedly raised over $654,000 before her practising certificate was cancelled in April this year.
 Even after this, her efforts continued to divert funds for vague and futile legal efforts, away from the AVN.
 Finally, Maatouks Law Group raised close to $100,000 for a NSW class action.
 At the beginning of September, Cam Wilson’s article in Crikey listed the main players crowdsourcing funds for eventually hopeless legal gambles.
 He rightly noted it’s not illegal to test the authority of public health restrictions.
 The text of his article captures the absence of transparency available to donors regarding the quality and integrity of expenditure decisions.
 There are many other examples, and appeals are still being heard.

-That organised, well funded action based upon disinformation and rampant conspiracy theories, stewing on encrypted social media, overly seasoned with offensive personal attacks on anyone who dare think differently, is high praise indeed as to free democracy in Australia.
+This organised, well funded action based upon disinformation and rampant conspiracy theories, stewing on encrypted social media, overly seasoned with offensive personal attacks on anyone who dare think differently, is common.
+That’s high praise indeed as to free democracy in Australia.
 A fact that does not resonate with Meryl Dorey’s 20 November opening line to the AVN’s latest legal fundraising blurb.
 On the pages of Christian fundraising site GiveSendGo [Archive], we read:

 Australia is in a tailspin – descending almost inexorably into tyranny.